peckjd/cpsc318/lab02/README.md

 - Read the copied file: `cat /opt/lab2`
 - **QUESTION 10** What are the new permissions on /opt/lab2?

+## Submission Instructions

-## Questions
+### Questions

-You should have answered 10 questions while completing this lab.
+- You should have answered 10 questions while completing this lab.
+Submit your answers to Canvas as a doc, docx, txt, or pdf.

-## OQE
+### Screenshot
+- Take a screenshot of your terminal after running the following commands.
     - Make sure you are the centos user and that your bash prompt is showing the default liquidprompt.
     - Clear your terminal using the `clear` command
     - Run `sudo systemctl status yum-cron.service`
     - Run `cat /etc/skel/.bashrc`
     - Run `groups joel; groups kenny; groups cpsc318`
     - Run the `date` command to show the current date.

-- Take a screenshot of your terminal and submit it to Canvas.
+- Submit your screenshot to Canvas as a jpg, jpeg, or png.

 ## Save your lab
 - Take a manual snapshot of your lab.